mist64/cbmbus_doc/6 JiffyDOS.md

 First, the device puts the first pair of data bits onto the two wires (CLK: #0, DATA: #1).

-The wires have to be valid 15 µs after the "Go!" signal.
+The wires have to be valid 15 µs after the "Go" signal.

 In the receive case, the bits are sent in the order 0-1/2-3/4-5/6-7.